BelArvardan/DogWalk/README.md

 - [ ] Single unified tarball for installation.

+- [ ] Improve the consitency and flow of the animation.

 - [ ] Support Additional Localizations.

 - [ ] Color Picker to allow user to select custom color.